ArgenissSoftware/jared-frontend/README.md

 6. Create a Pull request and assign a reviewer

 # Test the application on heroku:
-The application is running at: [](https://jared-backend.herokuapp.com)
+- The application is running at: [Jared Frontend](https://jared-backend.herokuapp.com)